dilevin/CSC417-a1-mass-spring-1d/README.md

 ![Phase space trajectory for Symplectic Euler integration](images/symplectic_euler.gif)

-To run the assignment code with the Runge-Kutta algorithm use
+To run the assignment code with the Symplectic Euler algorithm use

     ./a1-mass-spring-1d 'se'